 Where Should I Place Speakers For Getting the Best Sound?

-Placing the speakers near a short wall can emphasize the low frequencies, but it can also result in unpleasant resonance phenomena such as buzzing, rumbling, or ringing.
+If the speakers are placed at a short wall, this may help emphasize low frequencies (basses), but at the same time, some unpleasant resonance phenomena can also appear, similar to buzzing rumble or ringing.
 These peculiarities are particularly pronounced with significant elongation of the room.
 In this case, the placement against the long wall is preferable.
-The distance between even the best speakers for vinyl (no matter of their dimensions) has to be 78-138 inches.
+The distance between even the best speakers for vinyl (o matter of their dimensions) has to be 78-138 inches.
 If the units are tightly pressed to the room’s corners, the low frequencies emphasize as much as possible.
 If you need lower bass attenuation, you can raise the system to a certain height from the floor.

 How to Connect Speakers to Turntable?

-To set up the speakers, start by connecting the RCA (red and white) plugs from the player’s cable to the corresponding RCA inputs on the speaker.
-Next, plug the RCA connectors from the player’s cable into the provided RCA (female) to 3.5mm mini-plug (male) adapter cable, ensuring that the red plug is matched to the red plug and the white plug to the white plug.
+The first thing you have to do is to connect the RCA (red and white) plugs from the player’s cable to the matching RCA inputs on the speaker.
+The next step is to plug in the RCA connectors from the player’s cable to the included RCA (female) to 3.5mm mini-plug (male) adapter cable, making no doubts to match red plug to red plug and white to white.
 Then connect the adapter cable mini-plug to the speakers’ Line Level input.
 The last procedure is to connect the RCA plugs from the turntable cable to the included RCA to 3.5mm mini-plug (female) adapter cable.
 Then connect the adapter’s 3.5mm mini-plug to the powered speakers’ mentioned input cable.

 Do I Really Need a Phono Preamp: What’s Its Benefit?

-The issue with record players is that the signal produced by the needle is not strong enough for the speakers to reproduce.
+The problem with record players is that the signal, generated by the needle, is not so high, so the speakers can reproduce it.
 In other words, if you just used needle output, you would get a faint sound that lacks linear amplification.
 This faint signal is called a phono signal.
 A particular preamp can upgrade the audio system.
 Speakers for turntable with installed preamp are able to add individuality to the sound of the system, make the music louder and cleaner.
-Even with pre-installed preamps, the signal generated by record players may not be powerful enough to be properly reproduced by speakers, making stationary preamps a more useful option.
+Even pre-installed preamps are not powerful enough, so stationary variants are more useful.